Pavel-Kravchenko/Rise_and_SINE/README.md

 # Rise and SINE

-The repository contains scripts for the analysis and plot generation for "Rise and SINE: roles of transcription factors and retrotransposable elements in zygotic genome activation of mammalian embryos" Pavel Kravchenko and Kikue Tachibana.
-(2024).
+The repository contains scripts for the analysis and plot generation for "Rise and SINE: roles of transcription factors and retrotransposable elements in zygotic genome activation of mammalian embryos" Pavel Kravchenko and Kikue Tachibana. _Nat.
+Rev. Mol.
+Cell Biol_ (2024).

 0. RNA-seq data loading and processing - ```sbatch_scripts```
 1. RNA-seq analysis and figures generation (Figures S1 A and C) - ```RNA_seq_analysis_and_figures.Rmd```